menu

 Glen Haven Blvd / Buffalo Speedway is a densely urban neighborhood (based on population density) located in Houston, Texas.

-Glen Haven Blvd / Buffalo Speedway real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Glen Haven Blvd / Buffalo Speedway real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Glen Haven Blvd / Buffalo Speedway neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics